0xbluemoon/Chrove_protocol/README.md

 #### pay and visit

 * User pay cryptocurrency to payment address, writing client's ID into payment memo.
+Same as bitcoin, client's ID is double hash256 of client's public RSA key.
 * Server found purhase record from blockchain, insert purchase record into local storage.
 * Client generate request before visit server.
 Request contains action, it's public key, and double hash256 of client's public key.
 Sign it and encrypt it using server's public key.
 * Client send request to server